 If you feel concerned for your safety, trust your instincts.
-Be aware of your surroundings and remember, "If You See Something, Say Something."®
+Be aware of your surroundings and remember, "If You See Something, Say Something."[®]

 - Write down and memorize emergency numbers and other important phone numbers and addresses (e.g., friends, taxi company, dorm or dirah address, family member in Israel).
 Carry the information with you so that if your phone loses power, you are still able to use someone else's phone to contact someone. - Don't lend your phone or give your phone number to strangers.
-Your phone or money could be stolen, or your phone could be used for criminal activities in which you could then be implicated. - Avoid using public charging stations, since phones can be hacked that way. - If you have allergies, carry Benadryl when you go out, as it is not available in Israel.
-Also carry an inhaler, EpiPen, and prescription medications, if needed.

-- It's a good idea to carry essentials such as tissues, band-aids, and hand sanitizer with you. - Never leave your drink or food unattended.
+Your phone or money could be stolen, or your phone could be used for criminal activities in which you could then be implicated. - Avoid using public charging stations, since phones can be hacked that way. - If you have allergies, carry Benadryl or Telfast when you go out.
+Also carry an inhaler, EpiPen, and prescription medications, if needed. - It's a good idea to carry essentials such as tissues, band-aids, and hand sanitizer with you. - Never leave your drink or food unattended.
 Drugs can and have been easily added to unattended drinks and food.
 For both safety and kashrus, don't drink from an open bottle or cup you didn't see poured, and don't eat food from an unmarked bag. - Limit conversations with strangers, and don't be overly friendly or share personal information.
 Don't give out any personal or credit card information in public.
 A popular phishing scam involves someone calling and requesting credit card information regarding a purchase you made.
 If you get that type of call, ask for the person's phone number and tell them you will call them back. - Do not respond to text messages and social media posts from numbers or people you don't recognize.
-Never meet with a stranger you know only through social media.
+Never meet with a stranger you know only through social media. - Beware of people who try to befriend you in order to take advantage of you.
+They may use gifts, guilt, blackmail, or other tactics to pressure you into actions you would not normally commit. - While far from home, you'll develop closer relationships with extended family and friends.
+Politely and firmly establish boundaries, including yichud and negiah (men and women avoiding seclusion and touching).
+Rehearse possible scenarios in your mind or with a friend.
+Consider creating a code word to communicate that you are uncomfortable.
+Decide ahead of time how to respond.